fancifulcrow/yt-video-summarizer/README.md

 # YouTube Video Summarizer

 ## Overview
 This script allows you to download audio from a YouTube video, transcribe it, and summarize the transcription.
-It is a practical demonstration of how to run Large Language Models (LLMs) locally on your computer.
+It is a practical demonstration of how to use Large Language Models (LLMs) locally on your computer.

 ## Requirements
 Ensure you have the following installed on your computer: